| Researchers awarded $19 million Monday, June 2, 2003University of Alberta ExpressNews

 Specifically, he studies solid-state NMR, a new field that is developing

+to use NMR to study solids.
 The chemistry department here "is one of the best departments

 in the country, and that's why I came here, in part," Wasylishen